-In order for your users to retrieve change histories of user-edited forms, you must enable versioned specifications.
-The spec depot can have any name, but it must be of type spec, and there can only be one spec depot per server.
+The spec depot is used to track changes to user-edited forms such as client workspace specifications, jobs, branch mappings, and so on.
+There can be only one spec depot per server.
 (If you already have a spec depot, attempting to create another one results in an error message.)